Translate This Page

 writing skills.

-3-As for the basic principles of my curriculum, coherence,
+3-As for the basic principles of my curriculum,

-permanent change, innovation and competences are considered
+coherence,permanent change, innovation and

-and different approaches are integrated in my curriculum design.
+are integrated in my curriculum design.

 4-The cultures have been learnt and practiced.